dotnet/msbuild/README.md

 * Clone the sources: `git clone https://github.com/Microsoft/msbuild.git`

 ## Building
-### Building MSBuild with VS 2015
+### Building MSBuild with Visual Studio 2017
-For the full supported experience, you will need to have Visual Studio 2015.
-You can open the solution in Visual Studio 2017 RC, but you will encounter issues building with the provided scripts.
+For the full supported experience, you will need to have Visual Studio 2017.

-To get started on **Visual Studio 2015**:
+To get started on **Visual Studio 2017**:

-1. [Install Visual Studio 2015](http://www.visualstudio.com/en-us/downloads/visual-studio-2015-downloads-vs).
-Select the following optional components:
+1. [Install Visual Studio 2017](https://www.visualstudio.com/vs/).
+Select the following Workloads:
-  - _Microsoft Web Developer Tools_
-  - _Universal Windows App Development Tools_
-    - _Tools and Windows SDK 10.0.10240_
+  - _.NET desktop development_
+  - _Desktop development with C++_
+    - Optional, build warnings may occur without it.
+  - _.NET Core cross-platform development_
+    - Otional, not strictly required (yet) but used to develop .NET Core applications.
 2. Clone the source code (see above).
 3. Build the code using the `cibuild.cmd` script.
-5. Open src/MSBuild.sln solution in Visual Studio 2015.
+5. Open src/MSBuild.sln solution in Visual Studio 2017.

 ### Building MSBuild in Unix (Mac & Linux)
 MSBuild's xplat branch allows MSBuild to be run on Unix Systems.
 Set-up instructions can be viewed on the wiki:   [Building Testing and Debugging on .Net Core MSBuild](https://github.com/Microsoft/msbuild/wiki/Building-Testing-and-Debugging-on-.Net-Core-MSBuild)